|0.1%/2.5%||1 x 45 g tube||£29.70|

 Epiduo Gel works in two ways to combat acne.
 Adapalene is a type of retinoid which reduces inflammation and prevents the cells that carry acne bacteria from multiplying.
 Benzoyl peroxide works by decreasing the amount of bacteria which cause acne.
 It also dries out the skin, causing it to peel.
 Together, the ingredients both treat acne spots and prevent new ones from breaking out.

-Epiduo Gel will usually start to work after a few weeks where you'll begin to see a visible improvement.
-It will take a couple of months for Epiduo Gel to clear acne completely.
+Epiduo Gel starts working after a few weeks of daily application.
+It normally takes a couple of months for Epiduo Gel to clear acne completely.

-Epiduo Gel can be used to treat acne on the face, back and chest.
+Epiduo Gel is typically used to treat acne on the face, back and chest.
 Your doctor may recommend that you use it on other parts of your body, if required, for treatment.

-While Epiduo Gel is effective at treating mild to moderate acne, severe acne usually needs oral antibiotics or a stronger retinoid, like isotretinoin, to treat it.
+While Epiduo Gel is effective at treating mild to moderate acne, severe acne usually requires oral antibiotics or a stronger retinoid, like isotretinoin, to treat it.
 However, once severe acne has started to clear, your doctor may recommend Epiduo Gel as the acne becomes milder and requires lower concentrations of medicine to treat it.

-Acne occurs when the pores in the skin become blocked with dead skin cells and excess oil from the sebaceous glands.
+Acne occurs when the pores in your skin become blocked with dead skin cells and excess oil, known as sebum, from the sebaceous glands.
 Bacteria can get trapped and multiply inside these pores which results in spots or pustules forming.
-The main cause of this is when hormonal changes take place, for example puberty, pregnancy and menstruation.
+The main cause of acne is when hormonal changes take place, for example during puberty and menstruation.
 Genetics can also be a factor.
-The skin condition most commonly affects teenagers but it frequently occurs in adults of all ages.
+Acne commonly affects teenagers but can occur in adults at any age.

 Epiduo Gel should be applied to clean, dry skin once a day before bedtime.
-With clean hands, apply a thin layer of the gel to the affected areas, washing your hands thoroughly afterwards.
-Epiduo Gel can stain hair and clothing so take care to let the treatment sink in after applying it.
+With clean hands, apply a thin layer of Epiduo Gel to the affected skin area.
+Make sure to wash your hands thoroughly afterwards.
+Keep your hair and clothing away from the area you have applied Epiduo Gel as it can cause staining.

-Use Epiduo Gel as your doctor or pharmacist has prescribed.
-It's likely that you will need to use it for a couple of months for the treatment to work properly.
-In the first couple of weeks, your symptoms may appear worse.
-This is due to the gel beginning to work on spots underneath the skin.
-After this, you should start to notice a visible improvement in your skin.
+Always use Epiduo Gel as your doctor or pharmacist has prescribed.
+It's likely that you will need to use it for a couple of months until your acne completely clears.
+In the first couple of weeks, your acne may look like it’s getting worse.
+This is due to Epiduo Gel working on spots underneath your skin.
+After this, you should start to notice a visible improvement.

-Using too much Epiduo Gel may cause skin irritation and redness.
+Using more Epiduo Gel than you need can cause skin irritation, dryness and redness.
 If you use too much Epiduo Gel, you should stop applying it to the irritated area until your skin fully recovers.
-Applying extra Epiduo Gel won't help your acne to disappear any faster and may make your symptoms worse.
+Applying extra Epiduo Gel won't help your acne disappear any faster and may make your symptoms worse.

 Signs of an allergic reaction include:

-If you experience any of these symptoms stop using Epiduo Gel and seek immediate medical attention.
+If you experience any of these allergic reaction symptoms stop using Epiduo Gel and seek immediate emergency medical attention.